Omarrichi/Studium/BuS Notes/Tutorial_03_English.md

 *Solution 2:*

+The full path name is `/home/redha/BuS/sched.txt` because the special path character `..` goes one directory behind, relative to `/home/root/`

 *Question 3:*

 Contiguous allocation of files leads to disk fragmentation, because some space in the last disk block will be wasted in files whose length is not an integral number of blocks.
 Describe the internal and external fragmentation during the allocation and deletion of block.s

 *Solution 3:*

+We have internal fragmentation because there is wasted space inside allocated blocks, if the file is not exactly a multiple of the block size.
+The moment we start to delete files, we will be deleting blocks and create external fragmentation as well.

 *Question 4:*